Skip to main content

 The couple requesting to undergo heterologous fertilization treatment will follow a clinical path structured as follows:

-- Second visit to check the required tests (blood tests, clinical tests, instrumental tests, psychological counseling and other tests deemed necessary) and signing of informed consents
+• Second visit to review the required tests (blood tests, clinical tests, instrumental tests, psychological counseling, and other tests deemed necessary) and signing of informed consent forms.

-- Filling out the phenotypic sheet with the physical characteristics of the recipient patient (hair color, eye color, skin color, etc.) in order to select a donor who is phenotypically compatible with the recipient
+• Completion of the phenotypic form with the physical characteristics of the recipient patient (hair color, eye color, skin color, etc.) to ensure the selection of a donor who is phenotypically compatible with the recipient.

-- Collection and freezing of the semen sample at the Igea Nursing Home and sending it to the foreign bank
+• Semen sample collection and freezing at the Igea Nursing Home and shipment to the foreign bank.

-- Donor research and selection according to criteria and clinical pathways compliant with European and national guidelines: clinical evaluation, infectious disease tests, psychological evaluation, genetic testing for common and rarer genetic diseases, etc.
+• Donor search and selection according to criteria and clinical pathways compliant with European and national guidelines: clinical evaluation, infectious disease tests, psychological evaluation, genetic testing for common and rarer genetic diseases, etc.

-- Pharmacological stimulation of ovulation and egg collection from the donor
+• Pharmacological stimulation of ovulation and egg retrieval from the donor.

-- Fertilization of the donor's oocytes with the semen of the male partner of the recipient couple and obtaining the blastocysts
+• Fertilization of the donor's eggs with the semen of the male partner of the recipient couple and obtaining blastocysts.

-- Pharmacological preparation of the recipient patient for the execution of the embryotransfer of the thawed blastocyst at the Igea Clinic
+• Pharmacological preparation of the recipient patient for embryo transfer of the thawed blastocyst at the IGEA Clinic

 The foreign banks with which collaboration agreements have been signed comply with the quality criteria set out in national and European regulations regarding guarantees for patients, selection of donors, clinical and laboratory procedures and protocols.